ibm-cloud-docs/hlf-support/howto/console-deploy-ocp-firewall.md

 ```
 {: codeblock}

-## Create the `ibpinfra` project for the webhook
+## Create the `ibm-hlfsupport-infra` project for the webhook
-{: #deploy-ocp-ibpinfra}
+{: #deploy-ocp-ibm-hlfsupport-infra}

 Because the platform has updated the internal apiversion from `v1alpha1` in previous versions to `v1beta1`, a Kubernetes conversion webhook is required to update the CA, peer, operator, and console to the new API version.
 This webhook will continue to be used in the future, so new deployments of the platform are required to deploy it as well.
-The webhook is deployed to its own project, referred to as  `ibpinfra` throughout these instructions. **Webhooks are supported in Kubernetes v1.15 and higher.
+The webhook is deployed to its own project, referred to as  `ibm-hlfsupport-infra` throughout these instructions. **Webhooks are supported in Kubernetes v1.15 and higher.
 If your cluster is running Kubernetes v1.14 or lower, you need to upgrade it now to take advantage of this release of the {{site.data.keyword.IBM_notm}} Support for Hyperledger Fabric.**

-After you log in to your cluster, you can create the new `ibpinfra` project for the Kubernetes conversion webhook using the kubectl CLI.
+After you log in to your cluster, you can create the new `ibm-hlfsupport-infra` project for the Kubernetes conversion webhook using the kubectl CLI.
 The new project needs to be created by a cluster administrator.

 Run the following command to create the project.

 ```
-oc new-project ibpinfra
+oc new-project ibm-hlfsupport-infra
 ```
 {: codeblock}